Come Blow Your Horn

 The Brian Setzer Orchestra - Setzer’s rockabilly and jazz big band is essentially The Stray Cats with horns.
 While Setzer and his men haven’t broken any new ground, his scorching guitar work, when coupled with more traditional big band arrangements, can blow the cover off of any decibel meter in its vicinity.

-The Cat Empire - These Aussies are the ultimate party band and are perhaps the best horn band on the current pop music scene.
-Their reggae and ska inflected arrangements have anyone who has ever heard them dancing in the streets.
-As with Steely Dan, the horns are not a permanent part of the group even though one of their two lead singers and primary songwriters, Harry James Angus, doubles on trumpet as one of their lead instruments.
+The Cat Empire - These Aussies were the ultimate party band, and before they broke up in 2022 they were perhaps the best horn band of the 21st century.
+Their reggae and ska inflected arrangements with a little bit of jazz thrown in have anyone who has ever heard them dancing in the streets.
+As with Steely Dan, the horns were not a permanent part of the group even though one of their two lead singers and primary songwriters, Harry James Angus, doubled on trumpet as one of their lead instruments.
 The Cat Empire is a must listen.
+Unrelated to the horns please listen to pianist Ollie McGill's fantastic solo on "Sol y Sombra" at about 2:35.

 Tower of Power - A bit more soul and funk oriented than many of their horn band contemporaries but they released many excellent albums as well.